 to meet or pass each other and it was a place for the chugga puffers

 [steam locomotives] to stop for water, coal, and salt.
 (There was

 She said the ranch foreman lived in a house on the dirt road to Marathon,

 how did they finally come up with a lasting name for Tabor cum Sunset?

-the caboose with the locomotive and spelling Sunset backwards as in T-e-s-n-u-s.
+suggested switching the caboose with the locomotive and spelling Sunset

 last-day postmark from Tesnus

 | But clever nomenclature

 is powerless against change.
 With diesel-powered trains needing fewer

 stops than “chugga puffers,” the railroad closed its operations in

 When word got out that Tesnus would be no more, the town’s last postmistress

 to stamp collectors across the nation.